 “In 1989, five ice masses sat on the slopes of Puncak Jaya, a 4,884-meter (16,020-foot) peak within the Sudirman Range.
 By 2009, two of the glaciers—Meren and Southwall—were gone.
 The other three—Carstenz, East Northwall Firn, and West North Wall Firn—had retreated dramatically.” – NASA

 MAOKE MOUNTAIN INFORMATION:

-This ski resort in Indonesia must have been a small paradise.
+This ski resort in Indonesia must have been a tiny paradise.
 Culture, biodiversity, solitude, thin air, and mystery must have run rampant here.
-Imagining skiing laps on a poma chair in this bizarre place would have difficult to fathom.
-The corroborating evidence is very shaky and hard to find, but if you want to read much more, we did find a couple pages of strange transcript that describe this ski resort in some detail: Maoke Mountain Ski Resort.
+Imagining skiing laps on a poma chair in this mysterious place would have been difficult to fathom.
+The corroborating evidence is very shaky and hard to find, but if you want to read much more, we did find a couple of pages of strange transcripts that describe this ski resort in some detail: Maoke Mountain Ski Resort.

-Learn about the world’s highest ski resort on Earth: 17,785-Foot Chacaltaya in Boliva
+Learn about the world’s highest ski resort on Earth: 17,785-Foot Chacaltaya in Bolivia

 You tell us.
 Do you think this ski resort exists?